Timothy Olyphant as Raylan Givens, proudly old-fashioned Deputy U.S. Marshal

-Raylan’s tooled brown leather belt coordinates nicely with the rugged textured of his custom Lucchese anteater cowboy boots, which would be replaced by ostrich leg boots from the second season onward.
+Raylan’s tooled brown leather belt coordinates nicely with the rugged textured of his Justin anteater cowboy boots, which would be replaced by custom-made Lucchese ostrich leg boots from the third season onward.

 Reportedly, Timothy Olyphant had approached Hollywood hatmaker Baron Hats to create Raylan’s signature headgear, a sahara tan cattleman’s hat in 200XXX beaver that Baron Hats now markets as “The RG”, in an obvious nod to our protagonist.
 However, some readers have commented that Raylan’s hat is clearly a Stetson “Carson” hat (which would be re-branded and re-banded for sale as the “Marshall” due to its association with Justified.)